astronomer/docs/learn/cloud-ide-tutorial.md

 Export your DAG by commiting it to your connected GitHub repository.

-1. Click the branch you want to commit to and provide a commit message.
+1. Click the branch you want to commit to (in the screenshot below the `cloud-ide-branch`) and provide a commit message.
 Note that you cannot commit to a branch called `main`.

     ![Connect to GitHub](/img/guides/cloud_ide_commit_to_github.png)